christian-vorhemus/autcar/docs/6_Customvision.md

 driver.start()
 ```

 First, we create a model object with our `model.onnx` file.
-We also define that this model should be executed every two seconds.
+We also define that this model should be executed every two seconds (note that there is a different execution interval for the model and the execution function).
 We also name this model to refer to it later.

 Next we define a function `execute` which will be handed over to the `Driver` class.
 This standard function will get two arguments by `Driver`, a dictionary of predictions and the car object. `model_predictions` contains all predictions of all models we execute, in this case we just have one.
 In `execute` we print the results of the model predictions.
 The result is a list of the last 5 predictions the model made, index 0 holds the most recent predictions as an integer value.
 If we want to map back this integer value to a label, take a look into the `labels.txt` file you downloaded earlier: